colurw/flight_sim_GNN/readme.md

 Aiming to maximise fitness by competing against peers results in a random walk through the solution-space.
-Mutated children infrequently outcompete their patents, and it can take many generations before an improvement is seen, resulting in a much slower optimisation process than Adaptive Gradient Descent, for example.
+Mutated children infrequently outcompete their patents, and it can take many generations before an improvement is seen, resulting in a much slower optimisation process than gradient descent, during supervised learning, for example.

 ## The Genetic Algorithm

-Training_loop_elite.py contains the optimisation loop that creates new generations of agents based on a selection of the fittest members of the previous generation.
+Training_loop_elite.py contains the optimisation loop that creates new generations of agents based on a selection of the fittest members from the previous generation.

-They, along with the previous generation's fittest, must compete in a handicapped elite contest (_i.e._ against the all-time highest scoring model, with a points handicap on earlier generations to discourage stagnation during the later stages when the opponent becomes more capable, hence harder to score against).
+They, along with the previous generation's fittest, must compete in a handicapped elite contest (_i.e._ against the all-time highest scoring model).
+A points handicap is given to earlier generations to discourage stagnation during the later stages when the opponent becomes more capable, and hence more difficult to score against.

 The best pilots in each generation are selected by calculating a weighted fitness score from the various flight metrics recorded during each match.